Harper: ‘Women’s basketball needs Tennessee back in there’

 Harper says her staff will include her husband, Jon Harper, and Jennifer Sullivan.
 After working five years with Harper at Missouri State, Sullivan spent this season as an Ohio State assistant coach.
 Throughout Harper’s 15-year head coaching career, her husband has worked as an assistant on her staff.
 Harper hasn’t decided on her third assistant.

-Although Tennessee nepotism laws prevent state employees from supervising their spouses, Jon Harper can still be part of the Lady Vols’ staff because he will be reporting directly to associate athletic director Angie Boyd-Keck rather than his wife.
+Although Tennessee nepotism laws prevent state employees from supervising their spouses, Jon Harper can still be part of the Lady Vols’ staff because he will be reporting directly to associate athletic director Angie Boyd-Keck.

 The new staff will be working with a roster that would feature seven McDonald’s All-Americans if guard Evina Westbrook returns for her junior season.
 Westbrook, who had 14.9 points per game this season to match Rennia Davis for the team lead, has entered the NCAA transfer portal but could remain at Tennessee.

-Tennessee’s incoming freshman class featuring Jordan Horston, the most valuable player of this year’s McDonald’s All American Game.
+Tennessee’s incoming freshman class features Jordan Horston, the MVP of this year’s McDonald’s All-American Game.
 So this isn’t the typical rebuilding process that occurs after a coach gets fired.

 “You will not hear me use that term,” Harper said.
 The word “rebuilding will not be used.
 That’s something that can be seen as a negative, and I don’t want these players to feel any negative right now.”